javiercbgr/webserver/README.md

 A compiled version `webserver-1.0-SNAPSHOT.jar` can be found in the root directory.

-`WebServer` - listens for connections and delegates them to worker threads.
+`WebServer` - listens for new connections or reuse an existing one and delegates them to worker threads. <br/>

-`Handler` - handles a single request, by parsing it and sending it to the handler application.
+`Handler` - handles a single request, by parsing it and sending it to the handler application. <br/>

-`ExecutorMonitor` - prints server status once every 10 seconds.
+`ExecutorMonitor` - prints server status once every 10 seconds. <br/>
 `FileServingApp` - an application that serves static files from it's document root.

 ## Installation
 `mvn package`